jgoakley/hassio-addons/README.md

       addon: 10409bfc_hassio_weewx
 mode: single
 ```

-## Hassception
-This addon lets you run Home Assistant inside Home Assistant!
-Home Assistant Inception!

-If you are running Home Assistant OS this addon will create an entirely new Home Assistant core instance that runs alongside your existing instance.

-By default the new instance will be available at <your_ha_address>:8124 but the port can be updated in the configuration tab.

-#### Current Issues:

-##### You will need to manually create a ```hassception``` folder in your ```config``` directory which is where your new instance configuration will be stored

 ## LIRC
 Uses the Linux Infrared Remote Control Library and MQTT to send and receive infrared commands with a Raspberry Pi.